Vienna Biocenter

+Research Institute of Molecular Pathology (IMP), outside view.

+Outside view of IMBA and GMI, two institutes of the Austrian Academy of Sciences at the Vienna BioCenter.

+Atrium of the ÖAW building at the Vienna BioCenter in February 2026.

 The Vienna BioCenter is a cluster of life science research institutes and biotechnology companies located in the 3rd municipal District of Vienna, Austria.
 It grew around the Research Institute of Molecular Pathology (IMP), which opened in 1988.
 The entities at the Vienna BioCenter employ more than 2,000 people, including 600 students.

 Structure

 As of 2020, the Vienna BioCenter is an association of six research entities, 38 biotech companies, 1 outreach organisation, 4 service companies and 2 business incubators.

 There are four basic research institutes on campus: the Research Institute of Molecular Pathology (IMP), the Max Perutz Labs of the University of Vienna and Medical University of Vienna, the Institute of Molecular Biotechnology (IMBA) of the Austrian Academy of Sciences (ÖAW), and the Gregor Mendel Institute of Molecular Plant Biology (GMI), also of the ÖAW.
 These institutes maintain a joint international PhD programme.
 The University Biology Building (UBB) houses parts of the Faculty of Life Sciences and the Centre for Microbiology and Environmental Systems Science (CeMESS), both part of the University of Vienna.

 In September 2024, the Boehringer Ingelheim Stiftung and Austrian Academy of Sciences (ÖAW) incepted the Aithyra Institute, a research organisation for Artificial intelligence and biomedicine.

 The "Vienna BioCenter Core Facilities" (VBCF) offer central services, largely scientific, but also including a child care centre.